 But the first flight in Hawaii, and not across the Atlantic, was done by Bud Mars, who took off from a polo field in Honolulu.
 His aircraft was a Curtiss pusher and the year was 1910.
 Thousands of people watched his demonstration flight.
 Six months later a man by the name of Clarence Walker became the first to crash in Hawaii using a similar type of aircraft.
-He survived after hitting a barn, a tree and a telegraph pole.
+He survived after hitting a barn, a tree, and a telegraph pole.

 Traveling to Hawaii has always been and remains exotic.

 You are still to this day venturing to some of the most remote islands on earth when you travel to Hawaii.
-With the ease and frequency generally associated with modern day travel, it is easy to forget the complexity of navigating oceans, where any error or technical problem could spell complete disaster.
+With the ease and frequency generally associated with modern-day travel, it is easy to forget the complexity of navigating oceans, where any error or technical problem could spell complete disaster.
 Let alone the fact that from the Hawaiian Islands, the nearest land is over 2,500 miles away.

 Travel has helped define the Hawaii of today.

 Even before flights to Hawaii began, the allure of the islands foretold what was to come.
-In the 1800’s, travelers first sailed, then steamed by ship to Hawaii.
+In the 1800s, travelers first sailed, then steamed by ship to Hawaii.
 As word spread about Hawaii, interest grew in what was then called the “Paradise of the Pacific.”
 As early as 1920, the rich and famous had already found Waikiki Beach and were traveling here by luxury ship.
 The first hotels included the Moana (Surfrider), which opened its doors in 1901.
 And then came air travel, which changed everything.

-Hawaiian Airlines enters in 1929.
+Hawaiian Airlines since 1929.

-The first commercial inter-island flights were born when a company that was to become Hawaiian Airlines began flying from Honolulu to Hilo via Maui, on a three hour flight.
+The first commercial interisland flights were born when a company that was to become Hawaiian Airlines began flying from Honolulu to Hilo via Maui, on a three-hour flight.
 Originally a steamship company subsidiary, their operations actually began with short sightseeing flights on Oahu.
 Later, Inter-Island Airways Ltd., as it was known then, acquired a fleet of two 8 passenger Sikorsky S-38 amphibian planes.
 That was followed, in 1935, by 16 passenger, Sikorsky S-43’s, to permit more traffic and inter-island mail service.

-Pam Am opened Hawaii to the world.
+Pam Am first opened Hawaii to the world.

 Later, larger Boeing Clippers joined the fleet, some of which included passenger lounges and cabins on the bottom floors, men’s and women’s restrooms, and bridal suites.
 During World War II, however, air travel to and within Hawaii was suspended.

-United Airlines Hawaii flights since 1947.
+United Airlines: a Hawaii flight leader since 1947.

-Starting in the 1960’s, United flew DC-8 planes to Hawaii on what were and still are some of the longest flights in the United States.
+Starting in the 1960s, United flew DC-8 planes to Hawaii on what were and still are some of the longest flights in the United States.
 Those included nonstop from Chicago and New York to Honolulu, starting in 1969.
-Later aircraft included a range of DC-8’s, DC-10’s, plus Boeing 737, 747, 757, 767, 777 and 787.
+Later aircraft included a range of DC-8’s, DC-10’s, plus Boeing 737, 747, 757, 767, 777, and 787.